Stonepeople/Intro_to_R/README.md

   arrange(desc(total_release))
 ```

-### Chapter 6 Enhance your data by joining two dataframes and adding a new calculation
+### Chapter 5 filtering and analysing your data

-In [Chapter 6](https://youtu.be/iUbxpQ9mjEg?t=3154) we join two dataframes together to allow us to do some more detailed analysis.
+  [Chapter 5](https://youtu.be/iUbxpQ9mjEg?t=2672) goes into a more complex, but very powerful, element of filtering which allows you to filter by parts of a word, or for lists of terms.

+  We need to do this, in this example, to find "dioxide" wherever it appears.

 Let's begin by creating a list of industrial sectors which are NOT emitting CO2.
 Here's the code - see if you can work out what each line is doing: